shopware/shopware/src/Docs/Resources/current/2-internals/3-storefront/20-writing-data.md

 public function exampleAction() {}
 ```

-* Be aware that this is not recommended and could create a security vulnerability
+* Be aware that this is not recommended and could create a security vulnerability.

 ### Caching and CSRF
-The implementation is actual for twig only and works fine with the http cache.
-But if a external cache is used, like varnish for example a individual implementation is required.
+The default configuration for the `csrf` mode is `twig` and works fine with the shopware http cache.
+If an external cache (e.g. varnish) is used, the mode needs to be `ajax`.
-Therefore the `crsf` `mode` can be set to `ajax`(default is `twig`) in the `storefront.yaml` configuration.
-Then the `\Shopware\Storefront\Controller\CsrfController` can be used to create CSRF tokens.
-A ajax implementation has to be written to replace the placeholder for CSRF tokens in the DOM for newly created ones.
+A valid CRSF token is then fetched before a `POST` request and appended.